Yoga Poses For Digestion:

 This standing pose can benefit your arms, shoulders, back, biceps, core, hamstrings, chest and quadriceps.

-After this, you'll put your arm around the bent knee and twist your body.
-You'll want to twist on both sides.
+In conclusion, you’ll put your arm around the bent knee and twist your body.
+You’ll want to twist on both sides.

 Yoga can have many positive health benefits.
-However many of the benefits are about determination, consistency and believing you can change your life through exercise, stretching and creating the right mindset.
+However, many of the benefits are about determination, consistency and believing you can change your life through exercise, stretching and creating the right mindset.